 Are there any resources for LaTeX users?

 Yes, a repository of compliant LaTeX/TeX sample input files has been created at https://github.com/nsf-open/nsf-proposal-latex-samples as a resource for LaTeX/TeX users to reference for their own documents.
-The NSF Help Desk cannot troubleshoot LaTeX files or converting LaTeX files to PDF.
+The NSF IT Service Desk cannot troubleshoot LaTeX files or conversions of LaTeX files to PDF, however, you may reach out to the contact listed on the GitHub site.

-The following are some examples of possible causes:
+The following are some examples of COA missing data possible causes:

 When is a COA document required for Conference proposals?